LmanTW/themify.nvim/README.md

 ## 📚 Snippets

-You can add extra functionality to Themify by using short snippets of code.
+You can extend the functionality of Themify by using short snippets of code.
 You can find snippets in the [Snippet Library](./documents/snippet.md) or write your own using the [Publci API](./documents/api.md) Themify provides.

 > [!TIP]
 > You can also request or add snippets to the [Snippet Library](./documents/snippet.md) by opening an issue!